 What Is PII versus Personal Data?

 But what defines personal data…?
-And is PII different…?
+And is Personal Identifiable Information (PII) any different…?

 The jigsaw effect of collecting anonymous data

-ALL “click-stream” data is personal data.
+Hence: Unless aggregated, ALL individual “click-stream” data is personal data.

-I repeat it for the emphasis of just how important this concept is – ALL “click-stream” data is personal data.
-By click-stream, I am referring to to clicks and pageviews of a person browsing the web.
-If that data can be tied to a single person, no matter how anonymised it is – the jigsaw effect means that person can ultimately be identified.
-In fact it is trivial for the tech giants to do this, and its the basis of pretty much all online advertising today.
+For click-stream, I am referring to the clicks, actions and page views of a person viewing a website.
+If that data can be tied to a single person – no matter how anonymised it is – the jigsaw effect means that person can ultimately be identified (see below).

-Data Triangulation – The Jigsaw Effect
+The Jigsaw Effect – Data Triangulation

 Data triangulation connects the dots between anonymous data so that it becomes personal data.

-For obvious reasons I am not against collecting click-stream data.
-It is also expected by customers/visitors as standard practice.
-That is they want a continuously improved user experience and relevant offers – so nothing wrong with collecting such data per se.
-However, as a website or app owner (or DPO) you must determine, and be able to verify, if consent from your website visitors is required in order to track them.
-Essentially, taking no action on this point is not an option if you serve customers from the largest single trading block in the world.
+Put simply, all commercial websites these days collect personal data at some level.
+I am not against collecting click-stream data and it is expected by customers/visitors as standard practice to improve user experience and relevant offers – so nothing wrong with collecting such data per se.
+However, as a website or app owner (or DPO) you must determine, and be able to verify, if you have a legal basis to track your website visitors – for example, obtain their consent*.

 What About Google Analytics…?

 From a previous post (Google Analytics, GDPR and Consent), I recommend you request consent to track your web visitors by default.
-If you don’t do this, then the onus is on you to verify consent is not required by auditing ALL the tracking pixels on ALL your pages – and do this regularly to confirm compliance.
+If you don’t do this, then the onus is on you to verify consent is not required by auditing ALL the tracking pixels and cookies on ALL your pages – and do this regularly to confirm compliance.
 That is doable, but a really huge undertaking.

 My reason for requesting consent by default is that the GDPR is applicable to your organisation and therefore its website(s) as a whole.
 The law is not specific to any tool or technology used for tracking.
-If, by auditing all potential pixels you are able to confirm that no other tracking collects personal on your website (or if there are, each one is compliant), the Google Analytics position is as follows:

-If you use these Advertising features in Google Analytics, you must request explicit consent.
-If you do not, then Google considers its tracking tool as collecting benign data – hence no consent required.
+Interestingly, Google’s position is that if you use Advertising features in Google Analytics, you must request explicit consent.
+But if you do not use these features, then Google considers its tracking tool as collecting benign data i.e. no consent required.
+The Google Analytics Advertising features include Demographics and Interest ReportsRe-marketing and DoubleClick (DCM) Integration.

 Conclusions

-2. Every commercial website collects personal data at some level (possibly every website does), hence my interpretation of the GDPR is that website owners request explicit consent from all EU visitors, and before tracking begins.
+2. Every commercial website collects personal data at some level (possibly every website does), hence my interpretation of the GDPR is that website owners require explicit consent from all EU visitors, and before tracking begins.

 3. GDPR is not specific to any tool or technology.
 Therefore, unless you can verify that ALL tracking scripts are compliant, or can verify that the only tracking pixel on your website is Google Analytics and its setup does not include Google’s advertising features, then you need to request tracking consent from your visitors.
+See my update Jan 2022

 Looking for a keynote speaker, or wish to hire Brian…?